redhat-developer/lsp4ij/docs/user-defined-ls/docker-language-server.md

 4. **Optional**: You may also customize the Configuration section according to your preferences.

+    - The Docker Language Server collects telemetry by default.
+You can configure this behaviour by modifying the Initialization Options.
+See [here](https://github.com/docker/docker-language-server/blob/main/TELEMETRY.md) for detailed information about what telemetry is collected.

 5. **Click OK** to apply the changes.
 You should now have language support for Dockerfiles, Compose files, and Bake files enabled in your IDE:

 ![Docker Language Server output in the LSP console](../images/user-defined-ls/docker-language-server/console-output.png)